-Even if one would like to assume on the basis of methodological considerations and the references mentioned that Justin, not different from Marcion, would have already known some (and with Klinghardt “all”) of the writings that we know from the canonical New Testament, even if Justin does not mention or quote them, it seems to me to be impossible for him to have reckoned them already to be “his writings”.
-Rather, he seems to have been reluctant to deal with four Gospels to which he skeptically and cautiously referred to as “so-called Gospels”, which is why his student Tatian, mentioned before, put together his very successful Gospel harmony.
-As Justin also largely ignored the Pauline letters as well as the other writings of the canonical collection known to us (with the exception of Revelation), he might have been sceptical of any compilation of a New Testament and rather stuck to the Jewish writings, to which at best he added the “Memories of the Apostles”.
+Despite the methodological considerations outlined above and the aforementioned evidence that Justin, like Marcion, already knew some (and according to Klinghardt, "all") of the writings of the New Testament recognized as canonical today, even though he never mentioned them explicitly, it seems impossible that he would have considered them "his own."
+Instead, he seems to have been reluctant to deal with what he cautiously referred to as the "so-called" gospels, which is why his student Tatian came up with a highly successful "harmony"—a synthesis of the four gospels.
+Since Justin also ignores the Pauline letters, for the most part, as well as the other canonical writings of the corpus (with the exception of Revelations), he may have been skeptical of any New Testament compilation and so stuck with the Jewish writings, to which, at best, he added the Memories of the Apostles.

-Hence, prior to Justin, solely Marcion of Sinope related the singular term “Gospel” to a written work based on Paul (Rom.
-2:16; 16:25), and, as stated, introduced the title “New Testament” into the history of Christianity.
+Hence, prior to Justin, only Marcion of Sinope applied the singular form of "gospel" to any written work based on Paul (Rom.
+2:16; 16:25) and, as stated, introduced the term "New Testament" to Christianity.

-Robert M. Grant believes that Irenaeus’ contemporary, Theophilus of Antioch, knew know the three Gospels of Matthew, John and Luke, of which he preferred those attributed to the Apostles Matthew and John, and that he also knew the Acts of the Apostles and at least eight Epistles of Paul, perhaps also the two letters of Peter and the Revelation (a further indication that the entire collection of the 27 scriptures may already have been available to him), but that he had not viewed these texts as being on a par with the holy scriptures of the Jews, but only as an inspired set of books.
+Robert M. Grant believes that Irenaeus's contemporary, Theophilus of Antioch, knew the three gospels of Matthew, John, and Luke, of which he preferred the first two, as well as the Acts of the Apostles, at least eight of Paul's epistles, possibly the two letters of Peter, and Revelation (further indication that the entire corpus may already have been available to him), but regarded these texts as merely an inspired set of writings rather than on par with the holy scriptures of the Jews.

-If one adds to Justin and Theophilus the briefly mentioned Valentinus and the other witness Papias of Hierapolis whose statements are handed down to us by Eusebius, then it seems the discussion of the four Gospels falls into the period after the end of the Second Jewish War (after 135) and the second half of that century.
+If we add to Justin and Theophilus, the briefly mentioned Valentinus and Papias of Hierapolis, whose contributions have been handed down by Eusebius, then it becomes evident that the discussion on the four gospels falls into the period following the Second Jewish War (after 135), i.e., the latter half of the second century BC.

-Justin seems to have presented with his “Memories of the Apostles” just as his student Tatian did with his Gospel harmony an attempt to harmonize the diverging Gospels, ignoring the other writings of the two collections, an approach that clearly distinguishes Justin and Tatian from Marcion.
-Similarly, Theophilus of Antioch seems to have dealt with the problem of a multiplicity of Gospels by either creating or using a harmony of Gospels.
-Other authors of the 2nd century and later wrote their own Gospels, some of which, as for example the “Gospel of Peter” were Harmonies and yet with considerable amounts of their authors own thoughts and materials inserted.
-People wrote gospels that differed markedly in style, genre and structure from that of Marcion or the four criticized by him, and a wealth of acts of the apostles, apocalypses and pseudonymous epistolary literature emerged that became ascribed to the protagonists of the movement of Jesus, members of his family or to apostles and people who were deemed to be their early successors.
-Most of these texts seem to have borrowed formally or in terms of content from the existing and competing texts, with which testifies that these had some impact, without however exercising any binding character.
+Like Tatian, with his synthesized gospel, Justin, too, seems to have attempted to bring together the various gospels in his Memories of the Apostles, while ignoring the other texts in the compilation—an approach that clearly distinguishes these authors from Marcion.
+Similarly, Theophilus of Antioch seems to have dealt with the multiplicity of the gospels either by creating or using a harmonized compilation.
+Other authors of the second century wrote their own gospels, some of which, like the "Gospel of Peter," were harmonies that included a considerable amount of their authors' thoughts and additions.
+People wrote gospels that differed markedly in style, genre, and structure from the one authored by Marcion or the four criticized by him.
+The period also saw a plethora of Acts of the Apostles, Revelations, and pseudonymous epistles that were ascribed to the protagonists of Christ's story, members of his family, the apostles, and their alleged early successors.
+Most of these texts seem to have borrowed formal elements or content from existing and competing texts, which indicates that they did have some impact, albeit no binding authority.